Here you can find results of the blue study on local purchasing in Quebec (between intentions and actions) conducted by our partner, the Léger firm.

 Nevertheless, retailers must be taught that the consumer will be able to make his own choice: repeat the buy-local concept over and over again will not be the factor that makes it last..
 In fact, there are other components involved in consumer decision-making, such as :

-• the price
+- the price

-• or the desire to encourage the local economy, for example.
+- or the desire to encourage the local economy, for example.

 Motivations for buying local

 David CrêteUniversité du Québec professor insists that consumers grant a strong focus on product quality and services.
-It reminds contractors and brands to do not neglect the content of their marketing message Clearly indicating to the consumer what makes up a product or service can make all the difference in terms of sales.
+It reminds contractors and brands to not to neglect the content of their message marketing Clearly indicating to the consumer what makes up a product or service can make all the difference in terms of sales.
 For example, for a bakery, list of ingredients demonstrates the contractor's choices regarding the quality of its raw materials.

 In addition to price, the key to success is identifying local products in store